The Measure and Mismeasure of Fairness: Mathematical Definitions of Fairness

-\paragraph{Classification parity.} The second definition of fairness we consider is classification parity, meaning that some given measure of classification error is equal across groups defined by the protected attributes.
-In particular, we include in this definition any measure that can be computed from the two-by-two confusion matrix tabulating the joint distribution of decisions $d(x)$ and outcomes $y$ for a group. \citet{berk2017} enumerate seven such statistics, including false positive rate, false negative rate, precision, recall, and the proportion of decisions that are positive.
-We also include the area under the ROC curve (AUC), a popular measure among criminologists and practitioners examining the fairness of algorithms~\citep{skeem2015risk}.\footnote{ The AUC of risk scores $s(x)$ is defined as follows.
-Suppose $X_+$ is the feature vector for a random individual with label $y=1$; for example, in the pretrial setting, $X_+$ is the feature vector for a random individual who ultimately recidivates.
-Similarly define $X_-$ to be the feature vector for a random individual with label $y=0$.
-Then the AUC of $s(x)$ is $\Pr(s(X_+) > s(X_-))$.
-In particular, given a random individual who ultimately recidivates and one who ultimately does not, the AUC is the probability that the one who recidivates is rated higher risk.
-Perfect risk scores would thus have 100\% AUC, and completely uninformative risk scores would have 50\% AUC. }
+A popular class of fairness definitions requires that error rates (e.g., false positive and false negative rates) are equal across protected groups~\citep{hardt2016equality}.\footnote{ Some work relaxes strict equality of error rates or other metrics to requiring only that the difference be at most some fixed \(\epsilon\) \citep[e.g.,][]{nabi2018fair}.
+For ease of exposition, we consider strict equality throughout, though we emphasize that the spirit of the critique we develop applies also in cases where fairness constraints are approximate, rather than exact. } We refer to these definitions as examples of ``classification parity,'' meaning that some given measure of classification error is equal across groups defined by attributes such as race and gender.
+In particular, we include in this definition any measure that can be computed from the two-by-two confusion matrix tabulating the joint distribution of decisions \(D\) and outcomes \(Y\) for a group. \citet{berk2021fairness} enumerate seven such statistics, including false positive rate, false negative rate, precision, recall, and the proportion of decisions that are positive.
+The proportion of positive decisions is not, strictly speaking, a measure of ``error'', but we nonetheless include it under classification parity since it can be computed from a confusion matrix.
+We also include the area under the ROC curve (AUC), a popular measure among practitioners examining the fairness of algorithms~\citep{skeem2015risk}.